-White Street Park Trail is a 0.5 mile lightly trafficked loop trail located near Suwanee, GA that features a river and is good for all skill levels.
+White Street Park Trail is a 0.5 mile lightly trafficked loop trail located near Suwanee, Georgia that features a river and is good for all skill levels.
 The trail is primarily used for walking and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This single, 0.45 mile loop trail meanders the perimeter of the White Street Park which is located in the historic "old town" district of Suwanee, Georgia.
 The 7 acre park is a remnant of a working farm and is now dedicated to passive recreation and community gardening.
 Several habitats such as a barn yard with garden plots, wetlands with creeks and spring seeps, a pasture with fruit trees, and a woodland area with mature hardwoods are viewed along the trail.
 Five boardwalks and 3 bridges span the boggy areas.
 The trail is both hard and soft surfaced and is suited for all skill levels.